aditya-suripeddi/bookmarker-app/README.md

   # make sure you install kind
   $ cd bookmarker-api/kind

-  [/path/to/bookmarker-api/kind] $ ./create-cluster.sh
+  [/path/to/bookmarker-api/kind] $ ./create-cluster.sh  # wait for kind to spin up `sb-k8s-series` cluster
          :
          :
    "Your cluster is ready to use"

   [/path/to/bookmarker-api/kind] $ kubectl apply -f ../k8s/